Nipissing Serenity Hospice and Medical Assistance in Dying (MAiD)

 - 24-hour palliative care by an expert multi-disciplinary team that includes physicians, nurses, personal support workers, social workers, occupational therapists, physiotherapists, pharmacists, palliative care volunteers, and multi-faith chaplaincy.

-- Access to grief and bereavement counselling for patients, family, and friends.
+- Access to grief and bereavement counselling for residents, family, and friends.

 - Respite services